 According to consumer data, in 2021, people spent $870 billion in the US last year on eCommerce.
 Online sales account for 14.3% of all sales, and while that may not seem like a lot, every year, the percentage continues to grow.

 To recap why eCommerce is a sound business choice:

 Accelerated by the pandemic and mobile devices, eCommerce has become a normal way of life.
 Currently, there’s an uptick in voice search.
 While far from perfect, and not quite adopted by the masses, it stands to experience massive growth.

 Over a quarter of the global online population uses voice search on their mobile devices.
 All tech’s biggest players—Facebook, Google, Amazon and Apple—are investing $750 trillion in spending over the next decade to improve voice recognition.

 Beyond that, as competition continues to stiffen, brand differentiation will become more critical to online eCommerce store success.
 We know strong brands dominate organic acquisition, retain more customers and have the market power to raise prices.

 Therefore, investing in short-term performance marketing and long-term brand building is a top priority for eCommerce stores!

-Comrade Digital Marketing Agency specializes in web design and digital marketing for eCommerce companies.
+Comrade Digital Marketing Agency specializes in web design, Magento development, WooCommerce development services, and SEO services for eCommerce companies.
 As a full-service digital marketing agency, we can build your store online, as well as grow your business through our world-class digital marketing strategies.